Richard’s South Coast Challenge

-After receiving treatment at Moorfields Eye Hospital for uveal melanoma, Richard has signed up for the South Coast Challenge as a way to thank the staff by raising money for Moorfields Eye Charity.
+After receiving treatment at Moorfields Eye Hospital for uveal melanoma, Richard took on the South Coast Challenge, walking 57 km in under 24 hours, as a way to thank the staff by raising money for Moorfields Eye Charity.

 What is uveal melanoma?